Personal Goal Setting Course You Can Actually Finish (Free PDF + Templates)

 Quick-Start: How to Set Personal Goals (8-Step Framework)

-This section is your on‑page, quick‑start guide.
-It summarizes the core process taught in the Goal Setting for Success course and eBook.
+This section is your on‑page, quick‑start guide to our personal goal setting course.
+It summarizes the core process taught in Goal Setting for Success.

 Use it as a checklist as you work through the chapters and tools.